Cliquer ici pour le texte français.

 Thanks a lot to the French magazine named Numismatique & Change.

-I had the idea of creating this site firstly to have a handy reference to my coins wherever I am, but also to complement these catalogues, which cannot always be as up-to-date as a web site.
+I had the idea of creating this site first to have a handy reference to my coins wherever I am, but also to complement these catalogues, which cannot always be as up-to-date as a web site.

 Of course, everybody is free to use my lists for non-commercial usage.